 Professional Certificate: The advanced-level certificate for classroom teachers (issued in specific subject/grade titles) and School Building Leaders.
 The professional certificate is continuously valid with completion of required professional development hours on a five-year professional development cycle.

 New York State has reciprocity with over 40 other states.
 The other states may or may not require teacher certification examination(s).
 It is the responsibility of the student to check all requirements with that state’s department of education.
 You must also file an application at that state for the teaching certificate/license/credential.
 When requesting institutional support, most state department of education will have a form on their website requiring institutional verification/support of the approved teacher preparation program completed.
 Please be mindful that the certification reciprocity and institutional support ONLY applies to the coursework completed under the approved teacher preparation program.

-First, carefully read the Student Teaching Packet, available on the “Student Teaching” tab of this site.
-Hard copies are also available in the Office of Teacher Education.
-Follow the steps outlined there to ensure that you have: 1) registered as a student teacher with the New York City Department of Education; 2) ensured that your fingerprints are on file with the New York City Department of Education; 3) Sent proof of both actions to email@example.com.
+First, carefully read the Student Teaching Clearance Packet, available on the “Student Teaching” tab of this site.
+Follow the steps outlined there to ensure that you have: 1) completed all TC-based requirements and signed an Acknowledgement of Risk Form; 2) ensured that your fingerprints are on file with the New York City Department of Education; 3) Sent proof of both actions to email@example.com.
 Once you have met these requirements, OTE will issue you a Student Teaching Clearance letter.
 You may not begin student teaching without clearance from the Office of Teacher Education.